forseti-security/forseti-security/_docs/quickstarts/forseti-security/index.md

 ---
 # {{ page.title }}

-This quickstart explains how to use the Forseti setup wizard to get started quickly with Forseti Security for Google Cloud Platform (GCP) projects.
+This quickstart explains how to use the Forseti setup wizard, which helps to automate some of the Forseti installation and setup process.

+Setup wizard is not available prior to version 1.1.0.

 ## Before you begin

-To complete this quickstart, you will need:
+Prior to running the setup wizard, you will need:

   - A GCP organization for which you want to deploy Forseti.
   - Org Admin IAM role in order for the script to assign the Forseti service account roles on the organization IAM policy.
+  - A GCP project dedicated to Forseti.
+  - Enable billing on the project.

 ## Setting up Forseti Security

-The setup wizard presents a series of prompts to guide you through setting up a Forseti deployment, then generates a deployment template and configuration file based on your input.
+The setup wizard automatically determines setup information, generates a deployment template, and creates a Forseti deployment.

+We recommend using Cloud Shell to run Forseti setup wizard to ensure that you have the latest version of gcloud and the necessary gcloud components.
+Also, using Cloud Shell pre-authenticates you in your gcloud environment, which is a necessary step for using the setup wizard.

+### Preliminary steps for setup without Cloud Shell

+If you choose not to use Cloud Shell, then make sure to do the following:

+  1. Install [gcloud](https://cloud.google.com/sdk/downloads).
+If you already have gcloud, then update it.

+  1. Ensure you have gcloud alpha components installed.

+  1. Authenticate your user.

+  1. Set your project.

+### Using Cloud Shell

+Open a Cloud Shell session in your Google Cloud console.

+### Running setup

-  1. First, download Forseti.
+  1. Download Forseti.
 The setup wizard is included:

       ```bash
       git clone https://github.com/GoogleCloudPlatform/forseti-security
       ```

-      If you want to deploy a particular release:
+      If you want to install from a particular release:

       ```
       git checkout <release version>